web-vision/wv_deepltranslate/Documentation/Introduction/Index.rst

 Introduction
 ============

-This chapter gives you a basic introduction about the TYPO3 CMS extension "*wv_deepltranslate*".
+This chapter gives you a basic introduction about the TYPO3 CMS extension "*deepltranslate_core*".

 ..  toctree::
     :maxdepth: 5